The 10 Sexiest Type O Negative Songs

 The concept of a dangerous-looking Dracula type singing about love and vulnerability proved to be extremely effective, if maybe accidental: Bloody Kisses was the first Type O Negative album — and first-ever album on Roadrunner Records in general – to go platinum, and women began coming to their shows in droves.
 As a result, Peter became an instant mainstream sex symbol, posing nude for Playgirl and going on the Jerry Springer Show to talk about groupies.
 The record undoubtedly changed the course of their entire career and cemented their legacy as the band we now think of as Type O Negative; they continued on that path for the most part until Peter’s death in 2010.

-In honor of the 26th anniversary of Bloody Kisses’ release, we look back at the 10 sexiest songs Type O Negative ever wrote.
+To mark the 27th anniversary of Bloody Kisses’ release, we look back at the 10 sexiest songs Type O Negative ever wrote.

 Since it’s a song about a threesome, this tends to be the go-to “sexy” Type O Negative track.
 And there’s no doubt about it: This song is undeniably sexy and one of the greatest that the band ever wrote, regardless of the list.
 However, with its cheesy, low-budget horror-movie synthesizer intro and obtuse lyrics, it’s a little cliché.
 Either way, it’s fun to listen to in any setting, and has likely soundtracked the sexual adventures of thousands of people worldwide, so it’d be a shame not to include it here.